nipo/nsl/lib/nsl_jtag/continuous_transport/continuous_transport.md

 The system-side interface is `nsl_bnoc.framed` (`{data[7:0], last, valid}` + `ready`); `last` marks end-of-packet.

+The byte-level frame and credit protocol is `nsl_bnoc.chunked_link` (see `lib/nsl_bnoc/chunked_link/chunked_link.md`), shared with other master-clocked transports; the ATE is the chunked_link master and the TAP the slave.
+This document covers the JTAG-specific transport underneath (batches, preamble/SOF, alignment pad, TLR) and how the generic credit rules map onto chain geometry.

 ## 2. Topology, latency, and who knows what

 During Shift-DR the whole scan path is one shift register: